-The normal work week shall consist of five (5) consecutive 8-hour days and two (2) consecutive days off, except where the Employer's operations require different scheduling needs.
+The normal work week shall consist of five (5) consecutive 8hour days and two (2) consecutive days off, except where the

+Employer's operations require different scheduling needs.
 The Employer will notify the Union of these exceptions.

-The work week shall be a regular recurring seven (7) day period beginning at 12:00 midnight (one minute after 11:59 P.M.
+The work week shall be a regular recurring seven (7) day period beginning at 12:00 midnight (one minute after 11:59 p.m.
 Saturday) Sunday and ending at 12:00 midnight the following Sunday.
-The normal workday shall begin at 7:30 A.M. and end at 3:30 P.M., as directed by the Employer.
+The normal work day shall begin at 8:00 a.m. and end at 4:30 p.m. as determined by the Employer.